Nebulizer: Soft mist inhaler

 The medical company Boehringer Ingelheim also invented a device named Respimat Soft Mist Inhaler in 1997.
-This new technology provides a metered dose to the user, as the liquid bottom of the inhaler is rotated clockwise 180 degrees by hand, adding a build up tension into a spring around the flexible liquid container.
+This new technology provides a metered dose to the user, as the liquid bottom of the inhaler is rotated clockwise 180 degrees by hand, adding a buildup tension into a spring around the flexible liquid container.
 When the user activates the bottom of the inhaler, the energy from the spring is released and imposes pressure on the flexible liquid container, causing liquid to spray out of 2 nozzles, thus forming a soft mist to be inhaled.
 The device features no gas propellant and no need for battery/power to operate.
 The average droplet size in the mist was measured to 5.8 micrometers, which could indicate some potential efficiency problems for the inhaled medicine to reach the lungs.
 Subsequent trials have proven this was not the case.
 Due to the very low velocity of the mist, the Soft Mist Inhaler in fact has a higher efficiency compared to a conventional pMDI.
 In 2000, arguments were launched towards the European Respiratory Society (ERS) to clarify/expand their definition of a nebulizer, as the new Soft Mist Inhaler in technical terms both could be classified as a "hand driven nebulizer" and a "hand driven pMDI".

 Electrical

 Ultrasonic wave nebulizer

 Ultrasonic wave nebulizers were invented in 1965 as a new type of portable nebulizer.
 The technology inside an ultrasonic wave nebulizer is to have an electronic oscillator generate a high frequency ultrasonic wave, which causes the mechanical vibration of a piezoelectric element.
-This vibrating element is in contact with a liquid reservoir and its high frequency vibration is sufficient to produce a vapor mist.
+This vibrating element is in contact with a liquid reservoir and its high frequency vibration is sufficient to produce a vapor mist via ultrasonic atomization.
 As they create aerosols from ultrasonic vibration instead of using a heavy air compressor, they only have a weight around 170 g.
 Another advantage is that the ultrasonic vibration is almost silent.
 Examples of these more modern type of nebulizers are: Omron NE-U17 and Beurer Nebulizer IH30.